 To perform item takeoff:

-- 1. Open the Item Takeoff window:

-- On the ribbon, from the Takeoff group on the Takeoff tab, click Item.

-- In classic view, click on the toolbar.
+- 1. Open the Item Takeoff window: - On the ribbon, from the Takeoff group on the Takeoff tab, click Item. - In classic view, click Takeoff > Item Takeoff or click 1 on the toolbar.

 The Item Takeoff window